 Neuromas can be painful and can cause tingling sensations when tapped or when pressure is applied.
 Although not always the case, a neuroma can be extremely painful and can cause significant loss of function for the patient by limiting motion and contact with the affected area.
 This can also make wearing a prosthesis impossible.

-Treatments for Neuroma and Phantom Limb Pain associated with Major Limb Amputations
+Treatments for Phantom Limb Pain associated with Major Limb Amputations and Neuroma Formation

 Prior treatments for neuromas and phantom limb pain have involved both surgery and medications, such as neuromodulators like gabapentin.
 Standard surgical intervention usually involves excision and burying of the nerve containing the neuroma.
 However, the nerve that is buried can possibly form another neuroma.
 Phantom limb pain is even harder to prevent or treat.